-The transaction prices allocated to the remaining performance obligations (unsatisfied or partially unsatisfied) as at 31 December 2018 are as follows:
+The amounts of transaction prices allocated to the remaining performance obligations (unsatisfied or partially unsatisfied) as at 31 December are as follows:

-2018 S\$'000
+2019 S\$'000 2018 S\$'000

+Amounts to be recognised as revenue

-Within one year 74
+Within one year 70 74

-More than one year 10
+More than one year 7 10

-84
+77 84

-The remaining performance obligations expected to be recognised in more than one year relate to franchise fee that are to be satisfied within five years.
-All the other remaining performance obligations are expected to be recognised within one year.
+The amounts of transaction prices allocated to the remaining performance obligations which are expected to be recognised as revenue after one year relate to franchise fee that are to be satisfied within five years.
+All the other amounts of transaction prices allocated to the remaining performance obligations are expected to be recognised as revenue within one year.

-2018 S\$'000 2017 S\$'000
+2019 S\$'000 2018 S\$'000

 Other income and gains

-Government grants 93 50
+Government grants 119 93

-Interest income 68 60
+Interest income 137 68

-Foreign exchange gain 102 19
+Foreign exchange gain, net 48 102

-Others 7 13
+Others - 7

-270 142
+304 270